QUT Ethics Approval Number 1500000402

 All comments and responses are anonymous and will be treated confidentially unless required by law.
 The names of individual persons are not required in any of the responses.
 Any data collected as part of this project will be stored securely as per QUT’s Management of research data policy.
 Please note that non-identifiable data collected in this project may be used as comparative data in future projects or stored on an open access database for secondary analysis.
-Data collected in this survey will be used to inform the social component of the 2017 waterways report card and also for comparison for future report cards.
+Data collected in this survey will be used to inform the social component of the Healthy Land and Water Report Card 2018 and also for comparison for future report cards.
 The project is jointly funded by QUT and Healthy Land and Water.
 Healthy Land and Water will have access to the data obtained during the project.

 Consent to Participate

 Commencing the online survey is accepted as an indication of your consent to participate in this project.

 If you have any questions or require further information please contact one of the research team members below.

 Concerns / complaints regarding the conduct of the project

 QUT is committed to research integrity and the ethical conduct of research projects.
 However, if you do have any concerns or complaints about the ethical conduct of the project you may contact the QUT Research Ethics Unit on [+61 7] 3138 5123 or email firstname.lastname@example.org.
 The QUT Research Ethics Unit is not connected with the research project and can facilitate a resolution to your concern in an impartial manner.